Non-parametric maximum likelihood component separation for CMB polarization data: General formalism

 where $\bold{s_{c}}$ stands for the CMB signal component.
 We see that while there is still freedom in defining the foreground components, we are not free to mix the CMB and foreground signals anymore due to the presence of the prior term.
 This limits the transformation matrix $\mathbf{M}$ to be of the form of Eq.~\eqref{eq:MdefForCleaning}.
 It is, thus, possible to find a transformation matrix $\mathbf{M}_\mathbf{3, p}^s$ of this form such that the corresponding mixing matrix $\mathbf{A}^s$ is given by,

 where the matrix $\bold{M}_\mathbf{3, p}^s$ is defined to be,

 in agreement with Eq.~\eqref{eq:MdefForCleaning}.
 As before, we can constrain only the elements of $\bold{B}_\mathbf{3}$ but not those contained in the transformation matrix $\mathbf{M}_\mathbf{3}$.
 The number of free elements of $\mathbf{B}_\mathbf{3, p}^{s}$ is $\left( n_{c}-1 \right) \left( n_{\nu} + 1 - n_{c} \right)$, which is larger by $n_c-1$ than in the case of the CMB frequency scaling prior.
-This is illustrated in FIG.~\ref{fig:degeneracy} that shows constraints on the two mixing elements set by the spectral likelihood without prior, Eq.~\eqref{eq:genericSpectralLikelihood}, and with prior, Eq.~\eqref{eq:specLikeDouble Marginalized}.
+This is illustrated in FIG.~\ref{fig:degeneracy} that shows constraints on the two mixing elements set by the spectral likelihood without prior on the CMB signal amplitude, Eq.~\eqref{eq:genericSpectralLikelihood}, and with prior on the CMB signal amplitude, Eq.~\eqref{eq:specLikeDouble Marginalized}.
 The mixing matrix is parametrized as in Eq.~\eqref{eq:mixing matrix form}.
 We see that the degeneracy between the parameters seen in the absence of prior is broken when the CMB prior is added.

 These are exactly these additional constraints which permit the removal of the foreground components from the CMB signal.
 However, as the transformation matrix still retains degrees of freedom, not all parameters can be constrained and we are still not able to solve the component separation problem fully without any further assumptions.